 The Appellate Division of the First Department, located in New York County, overturned the decision of Court Referree Elizabeth Barnett.
 The Appellate Division found “none of the grounds upon which the Referree ordered a future change in custody are so compelling as to warrant the attended disruption of the children’s lives.”
 The court went on to state, “speculation (based solely on lay testimony) that the children, by reason of their non-traditional family background, would more easily fit in with other children in the father’s west village neighborhood than in the mother’s predominately Greek American neighborhood in Queens “was not a reasonable basis for making a custody decision concerning the best interest of the children.”

 The Appellate Division also stated that, while each parent would do well to adopt a more cooperative attitude towards the other, the past problems with the mother’s conduct are not so great as to warrant displacing her as the primary custodial parent.

 Are you a father with a legal problem?
 If so, we are the attorneys for you.
-We have more than thirty years of experience representing fathers in all types of father’s rights cases.
+We have more than 45 years of experience representing fathers in all types of father’s rights cases.
 We litigate divorce proceedings, child custody proceedings, child visitation proceedings, child support, spousal maintenance (alimony), as well as child abuse and child neglect proceedings in the Supreme Courts and Family Courts throughout the metropolitan New York area.